Ruskin Careers Provision

 Careers Strategy – The Priory Ruskin Academy

-Sue Scott, Careers Leader – responsible and accountable for the delivery of the academy’s programme of careers advice and guidance.
+Richard Johnston, Careers Leader – responsible and accountable for the overview of the Academy’s programme of careers advice and guidance.

 Rachel Wyles, Headteacher - overall responsibility for the academy’s programme of careers advice and guidance.